Eneroth3/eneroth-solid-tools/README.md

 These operations were originally created for use in other extensions (Eneroth Townhouse System to be precise) and not be a standalone extension.
 In time the solid operations should be split off into its own library (see #2).
-For now the solids.rb file have to be ripped out of this extension if it is to be used elsewhere.
+For now the solid_operations.rb file have to be ripped out of this extension if it is to be used elsewhere.

 ## Project history #